-FY23 FY24 FY25
+FY24 FY25 FY26

 Investigative Divisions Actual Adopted Recommended

-Budget 13,370,901 13,282,475 13,748,633
+Budget 14,064,974 14,021,556 14,740,201

 FTEs 135.0 135.0 135.0

-FY23 FY24 FY25
+FY24 FY25 FY26

 Performance Metrics Actual YTD Goal

-No. of M/V Stolen Investigations 731 1028 N/A
+No. of M/V Stolen Investigations 731 1,227 695

-No of B&E Investigations 516 332 N/A
+No of B&E Investigations 516 430 490

-No of Aggravated Assault Investigations 837 519 N/A
+No of Aggravated Assault Investigations 837 718 795

-No of Homicide Investigations 23 19 N/A
+No of Homicide Investigations 23 20 22

 The Deputy Chief in charge of the Investigative units coordinates activities in accordance with the strategies developed through the intelligence-led policing methodology - strategic anti-crime deployments.
-The Detective Bureau is commanded by a Captain and comprised of Crimes against property, Special Victims, Youth Aid/Student Support, Crime Scene and Court.
+The Detective Bureau is commanded by a Captain and comprised of Crimes against persons (Robbery/Homicide, Crime Scene), Crimes against property (House Breaks, Auto Theft), and the Special Victims Unit.
+The Youth Aid/ Student Support Unit has been separated from the Detective Bureau and is now commanded by its own Captain.
 The Captain of the Firearms Investigation Unit (FIU) oversees Vice, Warrant Apprehension, Task Forces and Property.